kimsparling/Data_Delivery_Documentation/Profiles/new_profile.md

     * See what sensors are on the drone.
 This should have info about the sampling rate associated with the sensors.
     * Cross check the sensors with the available Nodes.
 This will give you a list of Node:Topic:Fields that can be in the profile.

-* Check the export agenda task on [Wheelhouse](https://wheelhouse.saildrone.com/) to see if there is an NRT associated profile.
+* Check the export agenda task on [Wheelhouse](https://wheelhouse.saildrone.com/) to see if there is an NRT associated profile with the drones on a mission.

 *  Reference profiles that have already been made.
 A great starting point is [gen5_fast](https://exporter-controller.saildrone.com/v1/profiles/gen5_fast) and [gen5_slow](https://exporter-controller.saildrone.com/v1/profiles/gen5_slow).
 See also [profiles](profiles.md).
 Gather the relevant sensor N:T:F data and add new N:T:Fs that you found in the previous step.
 *  Make sure that these two fields are at the top: